TITLE 77: PUBLIC HEALTH

 I) Reports of contacts with the patient's physician or podiatrist by patient and staff;

-J) Indication of supervision of home health services by the supervising nurse, a registered nurse, or other members of the home health services team;
+J) Indication of supervision of home health services by the supervising nurse, an RN, or other members of the home health services team;

-M) A discharge summary giving a brief review of service, patient status, reason for discharge, and plans for post-discharge needs of the patient.
+L) A discharge summary giving a brief review of service, patient status, reason for discharge, and plans for post-discharge needs of the patient.
 A discharge summary may suffice as documentation to close the patient record for one-time visits and short-term or event-focused or diagnoses-focused interventions.
-The discharge summary need not be a separate piece of paper and may be incorporated into the routine summary of reports already furnished to the physician; and
+A completed discharge summary shall be sent to the primary care physician or other health care professional who will be responsible for providing care and services to the patient after discharge from the home health agency (if any) within five business days after the patient's discharge; and

 2) For record keeping, the agency may utilize hard copies or an electronic format.
 Each agency shall have written policies and procedures for records maintenance and shall retain records for a minimum of five years beyond the last date of service provided.
-These procedures may include that the agency will use and maintain faxed copies of records from licensed professionals, rather than original records, provided that the faxed copies shall be maintained on non-thermal paper and that the original records shall be maintained for a period of five years by the professional who originated the records.
+These procedures may include that the agency will use and maintain faxed or electronic copies of records from licensed professionals, rather than original records, provided that the original records are maintained for a period of five years by the professional who originated the records.
 If the professional is providing services through a contract with the agency, then the contract shall include that the professional shall maintain the original records for a period of five years.

 3) Agencies that are subject to the Local Records Act should note that, except as otherwise provided by law, no public record shall be disposed of by any officer or agency unless the written approval of the appropriate Local Records Commission is first obtained.
 (Section 7 of the Local Records Act)

 4) Each agency shall have a written policy and procedure for protecting the confidentiality of patient records that explains the use of records, removal of records and release of information.